yndajas/JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats/README.md

 You can use the frontend locally with the live/deployed frontend if you, but you can't use the local backend with the live/deployed frontend.
 Follow the steps below according to how you wish to run the repository locally.

 #### Load up the backend server
-In a terminal, from the 'JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-Hats' directory:
+In a terminal, from the 'JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats' directory:
 1. `cd backend`
 2. `rails s`
 3. go to 'src/scripts/app.js' and comment out the first line below `static get backendBaseUrl() {`, then uncomment the line below that (comments in JavaScript are lines of code prefixed `//`), so that the active line of code is pointing to 'http://localhost:3000/'